 I have a lot of good oatmeal cookie recipes.
-In fact, I can’t pick a “best” because my favorites vary given my mood.
+In fact, I can't pick a "best" because my favorites vary given my mood.
 But for those of you looking for a reliable and tasty recipe for oatmeal cookies, this is a good one.
+The recipe is called Oatmeal Cookies, but I made the recipe title more exciting.
+Now they are Reliable Oatmeal Cookies.
+It's not the snappiest name for an oatmeal cookie recipe, but it's appropriate.
+Or at least until someone finds it unreliable.

 Part of what makes these oatmeal cookies so good is a combination of shortening and butter rather than just butter.
 If you're not a fan of regular shortening, the new non-hydrogenated types such as Nutiva work really well.